Silwings-git/dict-i18n/docs/en/loader/Loader_Instructions.md

     - If it implements `DeclaredDict`, its `getDesc()` method is called directly.
     - If it does not implement `DeclaredDict`, the loader uses reflection to find a `getDesc()` method; if found, it is invoked.
-    - If no `getDesc()` method is found, a default result is returned based on configuration.
+    - If it is an enum type, return the name of the enum value;
+    - return empty;

    ```mermaid
    sequenceDiagram